nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the command string to edit a employee's field.
+1. User enters the command string to edit an employee's field.
 2. System confirms that the employee has been edited and shows the current fields of the employee.

    Use case ends